Maroon 5: Musical style and influences

 The band's style changes from album to album.
 Songs About Jane consists of songs about Levine's ex-girlfriend Jane Herman.
-On It Won't Be Soon Before Long, however, the songs are less personal and are more electric with more use of synthesizers, creating a retro feel.
+On It Won't Be Soon Before Long the songs are less personal and are more electric with more use of synthesizers, creating a retro feel.
 Hands All Over continues the band's lost love theme, along with songs about infatuation and was re-released in 2011, with the hit single "Moves like Jagger", an electropop song which represents a drastic change in the band's sound, with more of a dance feel to it.
 "It was one of those songs that was definitely a risk", Levine said.
 "It's a bold statement.
 We've never really released a song like that.
 But it's exciting to do something different, do something new.
 I'm just glad that everyone likes it."
 James Valentine called Overexposed "our most 'pop' record ever and we weren't shy about really going for it".
-They also have experimented with new wave and disco sounds on several albums.
+They have also experimented with new wave and disco on several albums.

 Controversies

 In an interview with Variety in November 2018, the frontman of the band, Adam Levine, when asked if the band is pop, rock or urban, said, "Something unique to this band is that we have always looked to hip-hop, R&B, all rhythmic forms of music, from back when we were writing our first album to now.
 Rock music is nowhere, really.
-I don’t know where it is.
-If it’s around, no one’s invited me to the party.
+I don't know where it is.
+If it's around, no one's invited me to the party.
 All of the innovation and the incredible things happening in music are in hip-hop".
-This statement prompted widespread criticism from rock fans and some rock stars such as Slipknot's frontman Corey Taylor.
+This statement prompted widespread criticism from rock fans and some rock stars.
 Despite this backlash, the band saw a continued increase in popularity and commercial success in 2018, leading them to become one of the world's best-selling pop bands.
 The band mostly collaborates with hip hop artists and creates primarily pop music.

 On February 27, 2020, the band performed at the Viña del Mar International Song Festival in Chile.
 The performance, which began 29 minutes late, was listed as "mediocre" by part of the press.
-Mark Savage of the BBC said that Levine performed the songs with a "lack of energy" and was "out of tune", adding that the disappointment of some fans increased when videos were leaked.
+Mark Savage of BBC News said that Levine performed the songs with a "lack of energy" and was "out of tune", adding that the disappointment of some fans increased when videos were leaked.
 The videos showed Levine when he was leaving the stage, angry and saying that "they were deceived", "that was a TV show! ... that was not a concert", and that Viña del Mar is a "shitty city," sparking criticism.
-Levine later posted on Instagram to apologize for the incident and the band said they had experienced technical difficulties with the audio feed to Levine's in ear monitors.
+Levine later posted on Instagram to apologize for the incident, and the band said they had experienced technical difficulties with the audio feed to Levine's in-ear monitors.